retailcrm/woocommerce-module/src/readme.txt

 == Changelog ==
 = 4.8.2 =
-* Corrects directory path for customized main plugin file
+* Fixed base file customization issue
+* Added a hook to update the list of meta fields

 = 4.8.1 =
 * Fix filtering of api query results